nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

 View changes: Data animation helps viewers see and understand changes in data  more effectively, maintaining context during transitions between different data states.

+When considering animation for the data, following four techniques will make the visualization understandable and intuitive.

+  1. Value Transformation: In data animation, we prefer to show the dynamic changes in data rather than static representations.
+For instance, rather than displaying a fixed number, one might present a numerical counter that incrementally progresses to a final value.
+This technique will illustrates progress, growth, or change.
+It is commonly used in mobile applications, like progress bars loading during language learning tasks, to show a sense of achievement and user interaction.

+ 2. Easing, Offset, and Delay: To ensure that data animations appear natural and avoid sudden or fast movements that can disrupt the viewer's experience easing techniques can be helpful.
+Easing involves gradually accelerating or decelerating animations through different frames.
+Additionally, introducing offsets and delays into animations assists in conveying distinctions between elements and organizing a visual hierarchy.
+For instance, in a stock trading application, delaying the display of stock values in comparison to general indices can enhance the comprehensibility and structure of the data.

+  3. Parenting: Parenting is a method that establishes relationships between various components within data animations.
+When a property within the parent element changes, it has a corresponding effect on a property in the child element.
+For example, in a line chart, if a point on the line represents the parent, dragging that point could result in alterations in the associated value (the child object).
+Parenting enhances interactivity and hierarchy within data animations, facilitating the viewer's understanding of relationships between data points.

+  4. Zooming: Zooming is employed to transition from an overview of data to a more detailed examination.
+It is important when we are dealing with datasets requiring deeper exploration like maps and multiple classifications.
+For instance, zooming is a frequent feature in map visualizations, allowing users to switch between a global perspective and a closer examination of specific regions or details on the map.
+This technique provides users with flexibility in exploring data and discovering insights.

 **Uses In Real World Markets**